Why is my EV charger tripping breaker

 Electrical

-The answer to 'why is my EV charger tripping breaker' is that there are several common causes, including an overloaded circuit, a faulty charger, or a problem with the electrical wiring.
-The most likely culprit is an overloaded circuit - the EV charger may be drawing more power than the circuit can handle, causing the breaker to trip as a safety measure.
+The answer to 'why is my EV charger tripping breaker' is that there are several common causes, including overloading the circuit, a faulty charger or wiring, or a problem with the electrical panel.
+The EV charger may be drawing more power than the circuit can handle, causing the breaker to trip as a safety measure.

 Step-by-Step Guide